connectedcars/docs/data-overview/english.md

 ## My Trips

-My Trips allows you to get a histrory of your cars trips.
+My Trips allows you to get a history of your cars trips.
 You can see where you have driven, how far, how long and how much gas you’ve used

 | Parameter | Purpose of data processing | Storage |
 |-----------|-----------------------|------------|